nhlynn/multi-knowledge-manhour-prediction/docs/MHES_User_Manual.md

 **Error Cases:** See Section 6, Error Messages.

 **Notes:** Exporting does **not** modify the Knowledge Base — it only produces the downloadable Excel file and a record in Export History.
 The only way new data enters the Knowledge Base is by uploading a file on the Upload Files screen.

+**Reading a Bamawl or KiKan exported file:** the downloaded workbook keeps its own live Excel formulas.
+Only the **Development** man-hours is written as a plain number; every other phase and the row total are formulas, so if you change a Development value in Excel the whole row recalculates automatically (exactly as the team's template does).
+Any adjusted percentages from the Preview's Percentage (%) panel are written into the template's coefficient row, so the formulas compute with your chosen percentages.
+Phase columns you set to 0% are **hidden** (not deleted) — the total formulas still reference the full range, and you can unhide those columns in Excel if you want to see them.

 ---